iyzhang/www/_posts/2025-03-04-uw-harassment.md

-For the last 6 months, the [UW Allen School of CSE](https://www.cs.washington.edu) has been investigating the toxic and sexist environment in the systems and networking labs that caused four women to leave UW -- two went to industry jobs and two have gone to other departments -- and four other women to lose at least one year of their PhDs.
-Despite this impact, no one has faced consequences or repercussions.
+For the last 6 months, the [UW Allen School of CSE](https://www.cs.washington.edu) has been investigating the toxic and sexist environment in the systems and networking labs.
+Nine doctoral and postdoctoral women were in the lab or joined during the investigation; out of these, two left academia and two are now at other schools.
+The others remain at UW but avoid the lab by working from MSR or other labs.
+All have lost up to a year or more of their PhDs to harassment.
+Despite this impact, no one has faced any consequences or repercussions.

 Instead, the university has chosen to blame me for the situation, gaslight the women, and continue to fail to provide a safe learning